 — By Tania Fitzgeorge-Balfour

-As energy drink consumption continues to grow worldwide there is a need to thoroughly examine their advertised benefits, nutritional content and any negative effects on public health.
-A new study, published in Frontiers in Public Health, reviews current scientific knowledge on these drinks and finds their advertised short-term benefits can be outweighed by serious health risks.
+As energy drink consumption continues to grow worldwide, there is a need to thoroughly examine their advertised benefits, nutritional content and any negative effects on public health.

 “We summarize the consequences of energy drink consumption, which include heart, kidney, and dental problems, as well as risk-seeking behavior and poor mental health,” says Dr. Josiemer Mattei, Assistant Professor of Nutrition based at the Harvard T.H.
 Chan School of Public Health, Boston, USA, who published this study along with a team of graduate researchers.